Accelerometer Cabling

 Avoiding Ground Loops

-The most typical source of errors
+The most typical source of errors in connection with sensors

-in connection with sensors and AC measuring instruments are ground
+and AC measuring instruments are ground loops.
+They are a result of

-loops.
-They are a result of unwanted potential differences in the
+unwanted potential differences in the electric circuit between the

-electric circuit between the sensor and the instrument.
-Such problems
+sensor and the instrument.
+Such problems usually occur along ground or

-usually occur along ground or earth cables.
+earth cables.
 Possible reasons are:

 - Long distance between sensor and instrument

-- Voltage drop over insufficient cables in the grounding network
+- Voltage drop over insufficient cables in the grounding

-- Measurement close to powerful electric engines which may cause considerable current transients in the grounding system.
+- Measurement close to powerful electric engines which may

-These potential differences may cause balancing currents through the
+These potential differences may cause balancing currents

-The entire measuring chain is grounded at only one point, if grounding
+The entire measuring chain is grounded at only one point, if

-required) and the cable shield are insulated from ground / earth
+(if required) and the cable shield are insulated from ground / earth

 potential.
 The only connection to ground / earth potential is made at